GrayTShirt/fizzbuzz/README.md

-If the programmer uses a Makefile and a Git repo for the exercise, I consider them well on their way to understanding the various asspects to working with a team.
+If the programmer uses a Makefile and a Git repo for the exercise, I consider them well on their way to understanding the various asspects to working on a development team.